evanbrumley/django-report-tools/docs/source/index.rst

 ===================

 Report tools aims to take the pain out of putting charts, graphs and tables into your Django projects.
-It lets you do the following:
+Feature include:

-* Define your reports using the same syntax as Django forms and models
+* Define reports and charts the same way you would Django forms/models and fields
-* Use built-in 'renderers' to avoid the hassle of dealing with various charting technologies (currently only the Google Visualization Toolkit is supported)
+* Use 'renderers' to avoid the hassle of dealing with various charting technologies
+* Use bundled renderers for Google Chart Tools and jqPlot
 * Enter chart data in a standardised format
 * Build a simple API, allowing for the creation of chart exports or a 'save to dashboard' feature.